MicheleTobias/Geospatial-Data-Visualization/README.md

 #### By Name

+Let's try visualizing our waterways by their names.
-Open the Layer Properties for your Flowlines layer again and back to the Style tab.
+ * Open the Layer Properties for your Flowlines layer again and back to the Style tab.

-From the drop-down menu at the top of the menu that currently says *single symbol*, pick *Categorized*.
+ * From the drop-down menu at the top of the menu that currently says *single symbol*, pick *Categorized*.
 This will erase the style we made previously, but that's ok.

-From the *Column* drop-down, pick *GNIS_NAME*, which has the name of the water body.
-For the *Color Ramp*, pick *Random Colors*.
+ * From the *Column* drop-down, pick *GNIS_NAME*, which has the name of the water body.
+ * For the *Color Ramp*, pick *Random Colors*.
 We don't want to imply that there is any hierarchical relationship between the streams so *Random Colors* is a good choice.
-Click *Classify* under the big white box to show all the categories.
-Click *Apply* to see what this looks like.
+ * Click *Classify* under the big white box to show all the categories.
+ * Click *Apply* to see what this looks like.
 You may want to zoom in to one area.

-In mine I'm noticing there are a lot of hot pink lines (Hey, QGIS random color generator, what's up with all the pink?).
+In mine I'm noticing there are a lot of lines of one color (mine are pink).
 You probably have a lot of lines in a different color.
 If I scroll down to the bottom of my list of symbols, I can see that the unnamed (blank) streams were assigned to a shade of pink.
 I'd like to change this.
-Double click on the line symbol to open the Symbol Selector dialog.
-Because these are unnamed, I want them to be gray.
+ * Double click on the line symbol to open the Symbol Selector dialog.
+ * Because these are unnamed, I want them to be gray.
 This dialog works in a very similar way to the dialog we worked with earlier.
 Pick your new color, then click *OK* in this dialog.
-In the *Layer Properties* dialog, click *Apply* to see how that changed.
+ * In the *Layer Properties* dialog, click *Apply* to see how that changed.
 Ok!
 Now I can easily see what's named and what's not and also which line segments belong to the same river or stream.

 Now let's make those named streams stand out a little more with some visual hierarchy.
 In the *Layer Properties*, you've seen that you can change any of the symbols one at a time.
 But we have a lot of named streams and I would guess you don't want to change each of these one at a time.
 We can change many or all of them at once.
-In the list of streams, single click on the first entry to highlight it.
-Scroll down to the bottom of the list.
+ * In the list of streams, single click on the first entry to highlight it.
+ * Scroll down to the bottom of the list.
 Hold down the Shift key and click on the last **named** creek (not the blank entry) to highlight all of the named creeks.
-Right click on any of the highlighted names, and select *Change Width*.
-Change the number to 0.50 and click *OK*.
-Click *Apply* in the *Layer Properties* dialog to see how that changed.
+ * Right click on any of the highlighted names, and select *Change Width*.
+ * Change the number to 0.50 and click *OK*.
+ * Click *Apply* in the *Layer Properties* dialog to see how that changed.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Line_NominalData.PNG "Nominal line data")